 Springwater’s rural setting, while not as centrally located as some other schools, is critical for the realization of our educational program and philosophy.
 Located on five rural acres, near 500 acres of Metro land and the Clackamas River, Springwater’s setting gives students the opportunity to learn and experience environmental sciences on a daily basis right outside their front door.
 Instead of busing students from one unfamiliar location to another in order to experience and learn from the environment, students are able to live what they learn by developing an outdoor classroom, a community garden, and working on outdoor projects that are located, and that benefit, their local community.

-Springwater employs a full-time building principal, a full-time secretary, part-time bookkeeper, ten classroom teachers, and two preschool teachers.
-Springwater also contracts with a special education teacher and a counselor, as well as other specialists on an as-needed basis.
+Springwater employs a full-time building principal, a secretary, part-time bookkeeper, nine classroom teachers, two special education teachers, a garden teacher, an art teacher, and a counselor.
+Springwater also contracts other specialists on an as-needed basis.
 It is Springwater’s goal to hire master teachers with specialties in teaching elementary science, math, and reading.
-While charters may employ up to 50% of its staff without licensure, Springwater anticipates that all of its teaching staff will carry state teaching endorsements and credentials.
-See our Staff Bios.
+All of Springwater’s teaching staff carry state teaching licenses and endorsements.

 Yes.
 All curriculum utilized by Springwater will be aligned with state content standards and Springwater provides instruction to meet the common curriculum goals of the State and of Oregon City School District.
 Springwater provides instruction in all of the subject matter areas, and thus prepares the students to meet all State and District standards.
 The primary difference from other elementary schools is the emphasis on instruction in science, particularly environmental sciences, as a unifying theme or focus for learning, as well as an emphasis on project-based, hands-on learning.
-In addition, Springwater students take the same statewide assessments and be required to show Adequate Yearly Progress under No Child Left Behind, like other public school students in Oregon.
+In addition, Springwater students take the same statewide assessments and are required to show the same growth as other public school students in Oregon.